leonardo-rothier/learn-terraform/README.md

 `terraform state list` to list the resources in our configuration
 `terraform apply -replace "<resource-address>"`
 We can also use the `-target` flag, he is a little more specific, you use when you want to modify just a specific part of your infraestructure, to apply a specific resource configuration only, rather than apply the entire configuration.

+### learn-terraform-versions
+This directory use a hashicorp scripted code to initialize a php code served by httpd (apache) inside a provisioned EC2 instance.
+We use some version contraints one for the version of the terraform used to manage the configuration and the other to the providers used by our terraform configuration.

+As best practice we consider using the `~>` style version constraints to pin our major and minor versions.
+As on aws the aws provider `~> 5.95.0` it means that i want to get the latest version inside the 5.95, for example 5.95.1 when it's released.

+To upgrade the version of your resource based on your defined constraints you will need to run:
+`terraform init -upgrade`